San Francisco: Parks and recreation

 There are more than 220 parks maintained by the San Francisco Recreation & Parks Department.
 The largest and best-known city park is Golden Gate Park, which stretches from the center of the city west to the Pacific Ocean.
 Once covered in native grasses and sand dunes, the park was conceived in the 1860s and was created by the extensive planting of thousands of non-native trees and plants.
 The large park is rich with cultural and natural attractions such as the Conservatory of Flowers, Japanese Tea Garden and San Francisco Botanical Garden.
-The Dahlia is the official flower of San Francisco.
+The Dahlia is the official flower of San Francisco, while the red-masked parakeet is its official animal.

 Lake Merced is a fresh-water lake surrounded by parkland and near the San Francisco Zoo, a city-owned park that houses more than 250 animal species, many of which are endangered.
 The only park managed by the California State Park system located principally in San Francisco, Candlestick Point was the state's first urban recreation area.

 Most of San Francisco's islands are protected as parkland or nature reserves.
 Alcatraz Island, operated by the National Park Service, is open to the public.
 The Farallon Islands are protected wildlife refuges.
 The Seal Rocks are protected as part of Golden Gate National Recreation Area.
 Red Rock Island is the only privately owned island in San Francisco Bay, but is uninhabited.
 Yerba Buena Island is largely utilized by the military.

 San Francisco is the first city in the U.S. to have a park within a 10-Minute Walk of every resident.
 It also ranks fifth in the U.S. for park access and quality in the 2018 ParkScore ranking of the top 100 park systems across the United States, according to the nonprofit Trust for Public Land.